qiuhaikun1017/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-In the second part of our research, we set up 12 intervals for goal amount range and tried to understand that how the percentage of successful outcome behaviours in each dollar amount goal range.
-We began with extracting the data from initial sheet by the COUNTITS function to count the number of outcomes based on filter “plays” and its goal amount.
+In the second part of our research, we set up 12 intervals for goal amount range and tried to understand how the percentage of successful outcome behaviours in each dollar amount goal range.
+We began with extracting the data from initial sheet by using the COUNTITS function to count the number of outcomes based on filter “plays” and its goal amount.
 COUNTIFS functions allows us to count the number based on multiple condition.
 In this case, we use the following code to find the counts of "successful" outcomes for the goal amount "less than 1000"

 >```=COUNTIFS(Sheet1!$D:$D, "<1000",Sheet1!$P:$P,"plays",Sheet1!$F:$F,"successful")```